-The regulatory landscape surrounding lithium-ion batteries and EVs is complex and focuses mainly on regulations encouraging the widespread adoption of EV technology, along with regulations addressing safety and environmental concerns.
-A number of policies are gaining support within the U.S. and internationally, encouraging a shift away from fossil fuels propelling the growth of the EV industry (the largest market for batteries).
-For example, President Biden's executive order, in addition to setting a goal of 50% EV market share by 2030, is "part of the administration's broader agenda to tackle climate change and compete with China."
-The administration has further introduced an infrastructure bill that addresses EVs head on, setting out to "[b]uild a national network of EV chargers along highways and in rural and disadvantaged communities," constituting the "largest investment in EV infrastructure in history" and moving toward "the President's goal of building 500,000 EV chargers."
-At the same time, numerous states and countries - including California, Canada, China, France, Japan, the United Kingdom, and many others-have announced plans to phase out fossil fuel vehicles.
-Moreover, the Environmental Protection Agency (EPA) and other environmental regulators have developed fuel economy standards for expressing driving range, charge times, miles-per-gallon equivalents, and other metrics.
+In the coming years, while lithium-ion battery technology will continue to grow along with the market for EVs, consumer products, and home energy storage solutions, new technologies, including "solid-state batteries," are making waves.
+Solid-state batteries replace the liquid electrolyte in batteries with a technology that is said to be safer, more efficient (i.e., higher energy density), and more durable than lithium-ion batteries.6 The potential impact of solid-state batteries on the EV industry in particular is huge, as they hold significantly more energy and charge in less time than traditional lithium-ion batteries, thereby eliminating one of the perceived drawbacks of EV ownership.7 And with President Joe Biden's recent executive order setting a target for zero-emissions vehicles to account for half of all automobiles sold in the United States by 2030, solid-state battery development likely will kick into even higher gear over the course of the decade.8 mainly on regulations encouraging the widespread adoption of EV technology, along with regulations addressing safety and environmental concerns.
+A number of policies are gaining support within the United States and internationally, encouraging a shift away from fossil fuels propelling the growth of the EV industry (the largest market for batteries).
+For example, President Biden's executive order, in addition to setting a goal of 50 percent EV market share by 2030, is "part of the administration's broader agenda to tackle climate change and compete with China."9 The administration has further introduced an infrastructure bill that addresses EVs head on, setting out to "[b]uild a national network of EV chargers along highways and in rural and disadvantaged communities," constituting the "largest investment in EV infrastructure in history" and moving toward "the President's goal of building 500,000 EV chargers."10 At the same time, numerous states and countries - including California, Canada, China, France, Japan, the United Kingdom, and many others - have announced plans to phase out fossil fuel vehicles.11 Moreover, the Environmental Protection Agency ("EPA") and other environmental regulators have developed fuel economy standards for expressing driving range, charge times, miles-pergallon equivalents, and other metrics.12